Joshua earned an MBA from USF and writes mostly about software and technology.

 Takt Time can be measured by dividing the net time available to work divided by the total demand for the product as shown in the equation below:

 If a department works 8 hours a shift, takes a 1-hour lunch, and the demand for parts is assumed to be 200 then the takt time is as follows:

 (8 x 60) - 60 = 420 minutes of available work time

 42 / 200 = 2.1 minutes

-If each step in production takes a max time of 2.1 minutes, then the demand for 200 units can be met.
+If each step in production takes a maximum time of 2.1 minutes, the demand for 200 units can be met.
 For a company that follows lean principles, the pace time set for processes can be set less than or equal to the takt time.

 Suppose the company has 100 employees.
 This would increase the number of minutes available to 42,000 and takt time would raise to 200 minutes.
-This would be wrong because you would only want to calculate takt time for the number of employees that are needed to fulfill the demand requirement.
-If the company had scheduled 42,000 minutes worth of labor available and there was a demand of 50,000 and the labor is broken up into category 1 and category 2.
-Each category takes a certain amount of time 30 seconds and 2.5 minutes respectfully and category 1 is 75% of all demand.
+This would be wrong because you would only want to calculate the takt time for the number of employees needed to fulfill the demand requirement.
+Let's look at a situation where the company had scheduled 42,000 minutes worth of labor available, there was a demand of 50,000, and labor is broken up into category 1 and category 2.
+Each category takes a certain amount of time 30 seconds and 2.5 minutes respectively and category 1 is 75% of all demand.
 Calculations to find processing time for both categories can be found below: